Last updated: May 2019

 - Does the site load quickly?

-- Do you answer common customer questions and provide value?
+- Do you answer common customer questions?

 - Can people read deeper into a topic if they want to?